dailystudio/devbricksx-android/android/docs/database.md

 	    kapt "androidx.room:room-compiler:2.2.5"
 	```

 2. *[The latest version of Kapt (Kotlin Annotation Processor) does not support multiple rounds for the generated Kotlin files](https://kotlinlang.org/docs/reference/kapt.html#generating-kotlin-sources)*.
 The means the codes generated which is related with are in **Java** format.
-For more information, please refer to the document of [devbricks-java-compiler]().
+For more information, please refer to the document of [devbricks-java-annotations](../devbricksx-java-annotations/README.md).